RajIshu/File-segregation/README.md

 <br/>

 ## 📝LICENCE
-This project is under the [GNU GENERAL PUBLIC LICENSE Version 3](./LICENSE) license.
+This project is under the [GNU GENERAL PUBLIC LICENSE](./LICENSE) license.